My primary interest and passion in life is Buddhism and mediation, or the Dharma.

 - He possesses an extraordinary understanding of the meditation and mind from his ~40 years of meditation,

 - he has direct access to the historical instructional texts through his understanding of Sanskrit and Pali,

 - he is an excellent teacher because he has taught physiology and neuroscience for many years,

 - his lineage is novel in that it combines teachings and practices from both the Theravada and Kagyu traditions.

 In addition to his excellent book, Culadasa offers hundreds of recorded teachings, guided meditations, and Q&A sessions on his website, DharmaTreasure.org.
-I am currently in Culadasa’s two-year meditation teacher training program and I am authorized to teach the basics (through Stage 4) of his tradition.
+I am have completed Culadasa’s multi-year meditation teacher training program and I am authorized to teach in his tradition.

 I also study with Culadasa’s student Tucker Peck, who in addition to being an overall wonderful person is also also a thoughtful teacher and friend.
-In addition to teaching meditation classes in Tucson, AZ, he offers an online “eSangha” on Google Hangouts that gives meditation students like me a weekly opportunity to ask questions and motivate and inspire one another.
+He offers an online “eSangha” on Zoom that gives meditation students like me a weekly opportunity to ask questions and motivate and inspire one another.

 I have also studied a little with Segyu Rinpoche of Juniper Path, who along with several extraordinary collaborators have spent over a decade translating bona fide Tibetan Buddhism (Gelugpa) for Western audiences.